mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### No conflict of interest

+I'm not getting paid by anyone or receiving free products to write this post.

 The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.

-If you're not familiar with affiliate links, it means that if a blog post links to a product, and the reader makes a purchase through that link, the author of the blog post receives a commission.
+That means if a reader purchases something through a link in the article, the author receives a commission.

 Authors can still provide valuable information despite using affiliate links, but it creates a clear conflict of interest.
 An author is inherently biased if they get paid by merchants they recommend.
 And it incentivizes recommending expensive products, as commissions are usually percentage-based.

-I'm not getting paid by anyone or receiving any free products.

 I write my blog out of vanity.
 My payment is hearing people tell me that they found the article interesting or useful.